• Skip to primary navigation

 Seasoning Ideas

 There are many mouthwatering ways to season toasted pita bread.
 I used a combination of garlic powder (onion powder works, too), salt, and pepper, which was delish!
+Here are some other seasoning ideas:

 • Cinnamon Sugar - Sprinkle your chips lightly with cinnamon and sugar before baking.